2001 – present (21 years)

 Waterford Township, Oakland County, Michigan, United States

-The Black Dahlia Murder are a melodic death metal band from Waterford, Michigan, formed in 2000.
+The Black Dahlia Murder is a melodic death metal band from Waterford, USA, formed in 2000.
 Their band name is derived from the unsolved murder of Elizabeth Short, often referred to as; Black Dahlia, Black Dahlia Murder or BDM.

 Brian Eschbach – guitar (2001–present)

 Brandon Ellis – guitar (2016–present)